jaisw7/dgfs1D_gpu/README.md

 ### Discontinuous Galerkin Fast Spectral (DGFS) in one dimension
-This is a research code, written, so as to demonstrate that one can solve the full Boltzmann in ~6 seconds for common standard rarefied 1D problems such as couette flow.
+This is a research code, written, so as to demonstrate that one can solve the full Boltzmann in ~6 seconds for common standard rarefied 1D problems such as couette/fourier/osc-couette.

 The codebase consists of the single/multi species high order discontinuous Galerkin solver utilizing Fast fourier transform for evaluating the collision operator.
 <br/>